paulscherrerinstitute/databuffer-ui/docs/src/index.md

 Please note, that this manual, just like version 4 of _databuffer UI_ itself, is still a work in progress.

+You'll find lots of places where the manual is yet incomplete, or only holds placeholder content.

 </div>

 For your orientation the manual is broken down into these parts: